Luna Blanca: Production

+Principal photography commenced on May 4, 2012.
+Filming concluded in October 2012.

 Reception

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Luna Blanca earned a 26.3% rating.
-While the final episode scored a 24% rating.
+The final episode scored a 24% rating.

 Critical response

-Alfredo B. Severino of Negros Daily Bulletin said that "Luna Blanca is an Epic literature in many ways.
+Alfredo B. Severino of Negros Daily Bulletin said that the show is an "Epic literature in many ways.
 It was not written in poetic style but the extended narrative, its press release called multi-generational story, and the development of an old folk tale qualifies it to be epic-based."
-While Jerry Donato of The Philippine Star finds Jillian Ward and Mona Louise Rey as this generation's Flordeluna and Roberta "who can touch the viewer's heart and make him shed tears as their adorable characters enter the School of Hard Knocks."